 If you prefer, you may deseed green chili for less heat.

 Turmeric powder/optional.
 Some family adds it.
-I opted out of turmeric powder as I wanted Avial to look in beautiful creamy color, but adding turmeric powder would also bring out an equally good yellow color to the dish.
+I opted out of turmeric powder as I wanted Avial to look in a beautiful creamy color, but adding turmeric powder would also bring out an equally good yellow color to the dish.
 So, it is ultimately you to decide on this factor.
 This is a choice for your individual preference.

 Best to Serve